ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Protocol
     VIRHTTP or HTTP.

-**2.4.3 Definition of a HTTP Outbound line**
+Definition of a HTTP Outbound line
+""""""""""""""""""""""""""""""""""

     An SMTP line establishes a TCP/IP link between VIRTEL and an external SMTP server.
 The external SMTP server receives outgoing mail from VIRTEL for distribution to users.
 The SMTP line also defines the characteristics of VIRTEL’s internal SMTP server which receives incoming mail sent to VIRTEL.

     The activation of this type of line requires the presence of the TCP1 parameter in the VIRTCT.

 ..note::
     In case of SMTP problems, use the command F VIRTEL,TRACE,L=S-SMTP to trace the dialog between VIRTEL and the SMTP server.
 The trace output is written to SYSPRINT or SYSLST.

 |image16|

-*Fig. 16 - Definition of an SMTP line*
+*Definition of an SMTP line*

 Remote ident
     This field is required and represents the IP address and port number of the SMTP server to which VIRTEL sends outgoing mail.

 Local ident
     The IP address and port number on which VIRTEL listens for incoming mail.
 For details of how to code this field, refer to “Local ident” under the heading :ref:`“Line Parameters”,<#_bookmark13>`.

 Description
     The sender name generated in outgoing e-mails.
 Not used for incoming e-mails.

     Generally, the description field does not contain any significant information.
 However, in the case of an SMTP line, the contents of this field are used by VIRTEL.

     The description field for an SMTP line must be in a specific format.
 It must contain a domain name, followed by an e-mail address enclosed in angle brackets (characters “<” and “>”).
 Everything up to the first angle bracket is the operand of the HELO command which VIRTEL sends to the SMTP server.
 The e-mail address in angle brackets is the default operand of the MAIL FROM command which VIRTEL sends to the SMTP server.
-This default e-mail address can optionally be overridden by the sending application by means of the FAD4 structured field.
+This default e-mail address can optionally be overridden by the sending application by means of the
+    FAD4 structured field.
 The e-mail address used will normally need to be defined to the SMTP server.

 Prefix
     Terminal name prefix (see below).

 Entry Point
     When defining an SMTP line, it is obligatory to define a default entry point.
 This entry point will be used for all incoming calls which do not match any of the rules of the line.

     Entry points for use with SMTP lines are described under the heading “Incoming E-mails” in the VIRTEL Web Access Guide.

 Line type
     One of the TCP/IP protocols defined in the VIRTCT, for example TCP1.